 Halloween is a holiday that is fun and exciting for everyone, young and old.
-Costumes, candy, and other spooky events make the holiday a night to remember.
+Costumes, candy, and other spooky events make the holiday a night to remember, especially when wearing Halloween Eye Contacts, which can instantly elevate your costume and immerse you fully into the eerie spirit of the holiday.
 However, for those with severe allergies and asthma, Halloween and everything that comes with, it can be a scary time.
 But, if the proper precautions are taken, dealing with asthma and Halloween doesn’t seem as daunting.

 Don’t let allergies or asthma put a damper on the holiday.
 Handling asthma and Halloween is manageable if you check out our list of ways you can keep your child healthy at Halloween.